BlueBrain/dir-content-diff/README.md

 }
 ```

+##### File Filtering

-And last but not least, it's possible to filter files from the reference directory (for example
+Last but not least, it's possible to filter files from the reference directory (for example
 because the reference directory contains temporary files that should not be compared).
 For
 example, the following code will ignore all files whose name does not start with `file_` and does
 not ends with `_tmp.yaml`: